aloiswirth/langchain_exercises/chapter4/README.md

 | Tool use examples | [notebook](tool_use.ipynb)     |        | | |
 | Advanced example for tool use | [python script](tools.py)     |   x     |  x |  x |

+"Building a cabale Assistant" starts with tool_use.ipynb.
+The first things done is using Wikipedia to create content.

+The next step si "Implementing a research assistant with tools".